ipfs/ipfs-desktop/README.md

 [![](https://img.shields.io/badge/freenode-%23ipfs-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23ipfs)
 [![](https://david-dm.org/ipfs-shipyard/ipfs-desktop.svg?style=flat-square)](https://david-dm.org/ipfs-shipyard/ipfs-desktop)

-IPFS Desktop allows you to run your IFPS Node on your machine without having to bother with command line tools.
+IPFS Desktop allows you to run your IPFS Node on your machine without having to bother with command line tools.
 With it, you the power of [Web UI](https://github.com/ipfs-shipyard/ipfs-webui) on tip of your hands plus a handful of shortcuts you can find on settings.

 ⚠ This version is experimental and can change.
 We're still improving it.
 If you find a bug, please [report it to us](https://github.com/ipfs-shipyard/ipfs-desktop/issues/new).